Gravitational waves from conformal symmetry breaking

+Lacking the full solution, we introduce a patching function which turns on and off the thermal-mass correction for the $X$ boson, as its coupling is rather large and thus the high-temperature results are not automatically suppressed by the coupling (see appendix~\ref{app:thermal-masses}).
 It is important to note, that we do not rely anyhow on the high-temperature expansion in the scalar contributions.
 A next step, that is beyond the scope of the present paper, would be to implement such a procedure also for the gauge bosons, which would completely remove the high-temperature assumption from the analysis.
-This would be a great advance for models where the phase transition proceeds after large super-coolings, which is the case in the SU(2)cSM model.
+This would be an advance especially for models where the phase transition proceeds after large super-coolings, which is the case in the SU(2)cSM model.

 Another simplification that we assume is to consider the zero-momentum limit of the gap equation.
 This allows us to use the effective potential to compute the self-energy contribution and also removes the momentum dependence from the improved mass.
 Having a momentum-independent improved mass we can compute the one-loop potential in the traditional way, obtaining as a result the well-known form of the effective potential with the masses replaced by the improved ones.
 This simplifies our analysis significantly.
 This assumption has been studied in the literature~\cite{AmelinoCamelia:1993} and one should keep in mind that improvements in this direction are in order.